 Sesame Beef and Broccoli

 How to Make Sesame Beef and Broccoli

-1. Prep the Oven, Baking Sheet, and Sauce.
-To begin, set your oven to preheat to 450˚F. Grease a large rimmed baking sheet – I use cooking spray, but you can rub it lightly with any high-heat cooking oil.
-Set the baking sheet aside.
-Finally, in a large mixing bowl, whisk together the soy sauce, sesame seed oil, brown sugar, olive oil, vinegar, sugar, and salt.
+• Prep.
+Preheat the oven to 425˚F. In a large mixing bowl, whisk together the soy sauce, sesame seed oil, brown sugar, olive oil, vinegar, sugar, and salt.

-2. Coat the Broccoli in the Sauce.
+• Coat the broccoli and roast.
 Add the broccoli to the sesame sauce.
-Toss gently to coat, and transfer the broccoli to the prepared baking sheet.
-(A slotted spoon or pair of tongs work well for this.)
+Toss to coat, and transfer the broccoli to a baking sheet and roast for 8 to 10 minutes.

-3. Coat the Steak in the Sauce.
-Next, place the steak pieces into the sauce, toss to coat, and transfer to the baking sheet.
+• Coat the Steak in the Sauce.
+Meanwhile, toss the steak pieces with the sauce.
+Pull out the broccoli and add the steak to the baking sheet.

-4. Bake.
-Bake the steak and broccoli for 10 to 14 minutes, until the steak is cooked through and the broccoli is fork-tender.
+• Cook.
+Roast the steak and broccoli for 8 to 10 more minutes, until the steak is cooked to your liking and the broccoli is fork-tender.

 overhead shot of sesame beef and broccoli arranged on a baking sheet.

-• The Broiler Trick: Want to flavor-blast this dinner even more?
-It’s as easy as turning on your broiler!
-For the last minute or two of cooking, broil instead of bake to get a little caramelization and char going on the edges of the steak and broccoli.
-Just be careful not to overdo it – broiling can take food from “perfect” to “burned” very quickly.
+• The broiler trick: For the last minute or two of cooking, broil instead of bake to get a little caramelization and char going on the edges of the steak and broccoli.

 What to Serve with Beef and Broccoli

-To serve, I like to make a big pot of whatever rice I’m crushing on at the moment – jasmine rice, sticky rice, plain long-grain rice, brown rice… all of them bring a special twist to this easy sheet pan dinner.
-However, you can serve so much more than just rice with beef and broccoli!
-Check out these easy recipes for inspiration.
+• Rice.
+To serve, I like to make a big pot of whatever rice I’m crushing on at the moment – jasmine rice, sticky rice, plain long-grain rice, brown rice, etc.

-• Zucchini Noodles: Also known as zoodles, these long shreds of fresh zucchini are an addictively delicious alternative to regular noodles – and they go beautifully with savory Asian-style beef and broccoli.
+• Zucchini Noodles: Also known as zoodles, these long shreds of fresh zucchini are a delicious alternative to regular noodles.

-• Oyster Mushrooms: These easy Pan-Fried Oyster Mushrooms are garlicky and satisfying, perfect with a hearty helping of sheet pan beef and broccoli.
+• Oyster Mushrooms: My easy pan-fried oyster mushrooms are garlicky and satisfying, perfect with a hearty helping of sheet pan beef and broccoli.

+Sesame Beef and Broccoli